OpenGovIntelligence/json-qb/spec/table-format.md

 A Core Table document will be considered invalid if it has both a `table` and `array` key simultaneously.

-`total_cells` is 31, because there are 31 councils in Scotland, however the page size extension is cutting the results short.
+`total_observations` is 31, because there are 31 councils in Scotland, however the page size extension is cutting the results short.

 ## Single Cell Values